cabuelow/OceansDash/README.md

 required if you simply want to use the Oceans Dashboard.
 The latest version is available on the [Shiny Server](https://cbuelow.shinyapps.io/OceansDash/)

-## Development TODO

-- Modularise the tabPanel (Nature, Climate, People) ui and server logic as it is the same across tabPanels (just different indicators)

-  - This is partially complete - cannot figure out mod_ind_timeseries cannot be called from within mod_main…
-  - Also need to integrate server parameters for filtering ‘nature’, ‘climate’, ‘people’
-  - Also need to fix hack with saving country/region to global env….

-- See if can eliminate the ‘region’ dropdown but plot still plot regional average if all countries in a region are selected

-- Get real data and integrate

-- Tune server to improve speed

-- Start drafting manual for updating, etc.

-- Turn plotting and wrangling code that is repeated within the app into ‘business logic’ functions - either as functions (fct) or utilities (utils)

-- Mapping - *to complete when have fully integrated all data into the app*

-  - Just use countries (rather than EEZs) for selecting regions and countries
-  - Try EEZ layer as a bsemap
-  - Change name of basemap layers to Gray Canvas, Street Map, Topo Map
-  - Add Ocean basemap.
-  - If these features don’t slow down the app, can you add:
-    - MPAs from the WDPA data set (only when countries are selected)
-    - Coastal ecosystems such as mangroves, coral reefs, saltmarshes, seagrass (when countries are selected)

 ## Instructions for contributing